The Ball 60 Racing Engine

 The onset of WW2 put an end to Ira Hassad’s experiments with model racing engines, since his engineering talents were required for the war effort.
 He spent the war years working in the technical field at the University of California in San Diego.
 However, once the conflict was over he was quick to resume his model engine development activities, continuing to pursue the concept of FRV induction applied to model racing engines.

 By 1946, Ira had established himself in San Diego, California under the company name of Hassad Experimental Machinists.
 Here he produced around 125 or so examples of the individually hand-crafted Hassad Custom .61, a true masterpiece once again featuring FRV induction and a twin-stack front exhaust.
-However, the “standard” formula was beginning to make inroads into Hassad’s thinking – the new model featured a twin ball-race shaft, while many examples also used a ringed aluminium alloy piston as well.
+However, the “standard” formula was beginning to make inroads into Hassad’s thinking – the new model featured a twin ball-race shaft, while some examples also used a ringed aluminium alloy piston as well.
 Even so, the continued use of FRV induction and the front exhaust set the design well apart from most other leading racing engines of the period.

-Jim Walker’s wartime development of the control line system for model aircraft had now made all-out speed contests for model aircraft a practical proposition, since high-speed models could be flown safely under complete control at all times.
+Jim Walker’s wartime development of the control line system for model aircraft had now made all-out speed contests for model aircraft a practical proposition, since high-speed models could be flown safely under complete restraint and control at all times.
 Accordingly, Ira’s engines were now appearing in aircraft service in addition to the car and hydroplane racing applications in which they had hitherto been employed.
 The illustrated example of the Hassad Custom .61 is set up for aircraft use, as were many others.
 From this point onward, the model aircraft market became increasingly important to the designers and manufacturers of model racing engines, to the point where it eventually became dominant.

 Although he was the most prominent and persistent advocate of FRV racing engines during the pre-WW2 and early post-war periods, Ira Hassad was not the only such individual.
 This brings us back to our main subject – the Ball 60 (remember that?!?).
 Over in the small community of Drayton Plains, Michigan, a fellow named Henry “Hank” Ball had established a facility known as the B&D Racing Engine Laboratory.
 Here he developed and manufactured another FRV racing engine - the Ball 60 which forms the main subject of this article.
 From this point onwards, we will focus our attention on that model.